 Key Takeaways

-- A good diet will help your pregnant dog for a less painful labor and increased milk supply.
+- A high-quality diet will help your pregnant dog have a less painful labor and increased milk supply.

-- Feed your pregnant dog three times a day, but you can increase feeding if your pup seems to be more hungry.
+- Feed your pregnant dog three times a day, but you can increase this if your pup seems to be more hungry.

 Before Pregnancy

 Let’s start with feeding your dog before she is pregnant.
-A top-quality feed is always the best choice for a healthy life.
+If you are planning to breed your dog, there are many factors that you need to consider as well as things you need to prepare; but one of the major things you need to take care of is your dog’s health.
+One way to make sure your female dog is in good shape is by giving her a high-quality feed.
 Today’s best fresh dog food brands are your top options for ensuring healthy meals for your pup.
-For specific dietary needs, subscribing to the best dog food delivery service companies helps many pet parents get proper nutrition for the mother and secure puppy health.
+For specific dietary needs, subscribing to the best dog food delivery service companies helps many pet parents get proper nutrition for the mother dog—this will lay down the foundation in securing puppy health.

 In the weeks and months before your dog becomes pregnant, you should consult with your vet.
-If she is a good candidate for breeding, your vet will provide you with advice about her cycle and feeding.
-Your vet will help with the type of food you are providing and how much food will keep her healthy.
+If she is a good candidate for breeding, your vet will provide you with advice about her cycle and proper feeding.
+Your vet will help with the type of food you should provide and the right amount to keep her healthy.

 A malnourished dog will struggle to become pregnant and maintain her pregnancy.
-Malnourishment during and after pregnancy will lead to problems with lactation.
+This is because malnourishment during and after pregnancy leads to problems with lactation.
 Overweight dogs also face problems with pregnancy.
-Getting the right level and type of food will help your pup to limit problems during her pregnancy.
+This is why getting the right level and type of food will help your pup to limit problems during her pregnancy.

 The First Weeks of Pregnancy

-Continuing her regular feeding program will reduce the chances of gastric distress.
-Pet parents should be aware of the risks of pregnancy and switch to premium commercial food.
-Did you know that the best puppy food brands contain a high level of vitamins and minerals which a pregnant bitch can benefit from?
-A healthy litter will be possible when you provide premium puppy food, otherwise, malnutrition will likely cause fading puppy syndrome and other similar conditions.
-Food intake will not change during the first few weeks of pregnancy.
-The development of the puppies is slow during the initial month.
-A 25% increase in food intake during weeks five to six will benefit her.
+Did you know that the best puppy food brands contain a high level of vitamins and minerals which a pregnant bitch can also benefit from?
+This is another option you can try.
+A healthy litter will be possible when you provide premium puppy food, otherwise, malnutrition from the mother dog will likely cause fading puppy syndrome and other similar conditions.
+I advise not to change food intake during the first few weeks of pregnancy, because the development of the puppies is slow during the initial month.
+Gradually increase the meals by 25% during weeks five to six.

 How Much Food Does She Need?

-An overlooked aspect of pregnancy in adult dogs is her shrinking stomach.
+An overlooked aspect of pregnancy in adult dogs is the shrinking stomach space because of the growing puppies inside.
 This is why it is important to monitor your dog’s food intake.
 By week six, dog owners should be feeding pregnant dogs regular small amounts.
-A general rule of thumb is to feed her three times a day to help provide support for her puppies throughout each day.
-Pet parents need to keep the actions of the expectant dog in mind when increasing feeding.
-If your pup is looking for food more than three times per day, you can expand her feeding times to five-time per day.
+A general rule of thumb is to feed smaller but more frequent meals.
+It is ideal to feed her three times a day to help provide support for her puppies throughout each day.
+Pet parents need to pay attention to the behavior of an expectant dog when making any change to her diet.
+If your pup is looking for food more than three times per day, you can expand her feeding times to five per day.
 During the last two weeks of pregnancy, an x-ray will determine the number of puppies in her litter.
-A large litter will drain the body of your pregnant dog.
+A large litter will drain the body of your pregnant dog so keep this in mind when feeding her.

 Week eight of her pregnancy is a difficult time when your pregnant dog may not want to move around too much.
 You need to take into account the size and number of puppies your dog is carrying.
-A 50% increase in her food intake will help your dog to remain happy and healthy over the last weeks of her pregnancy.
+A 50% increase in her food intake will help your dog to remain happy and healthy over the last weeks of her pregnancy, as well as support the needs of the growing puppies inside of her.

 Should I Add Supplements?

-Adding dietary supplements for pregnant and nursing dogs is a complex question.
-A dog fed a homemade dog food diet may need the inclusion of extra milk, meat, and grains to remain healthy.
+Adding dietary supplements for pregnant and nursing dogs is a complex question, but here’s my general advise: A dog fed a homemade dog food diet may need the inclusion of extra milk, meat, and grains to remain healthy.
 A pregnant dog eating premium commercial dog food will not need extra supplements.
-High quality puppy food have levels of calcium and phosphorous to stimulate healthy development.
+High quality puppy food already have high levels of calcium and phosphorous to stimulate healthy development.

-Adding the best dog supplements includes adding different vitamins to ensure your puppies are healthy.
-Knowing what to feed your pregnant dog includes keeping the levels of vitamins B9, C, and D in mind.
-These are some of the important building blocks of life for your puppies.
+Adding the best dog supplements means adding different vitamins to ensure your puppies are healthy.
+Knowing what to feed your pregnant dog includes providing them with the right levels of vitamins B9, C, and D—these are some of the important building blocks of life for your puppies.

 A Homemade Pregnant Dog Food